MikielAgutu/typ-site/src/docs/usage/projects.md

 Add Markdown files for the content of your document.
 Ensure each file has a `.md` file extension.

+You may also choose to add a configuration file, `config.yaml`.
+See [Configuration](configuration.md).

 ### Reserved file names

 There are certain file names that have special meanings in Typ.
 If present in your Project, Typ will automatically pick them up and use them.